 - 1. Refusing to follow classroom rules. - 2.
 Refusing to participate in classroom activities or fulfill assignments. - 3.
 Failure to bring appropriate materials to class. - 4.
 Possessing and/or using nuisance items. - 5.
-Eating, drinking prohibited. - 6.
+Eating, drinking when prohibited in hall or classroom. - 6.
 Disruption of the orderly classroom process. - 7.
 Running, making excessive noise, or other disruptions in the halls, buildings, classrooms, or other supervised settings. - 8.
-Violating dress and grooming standards as communicated in the student handbook. - 9.
 Cheating or copying the work of another.